stephaniejue/100-days-of-code/log.md

 **Today's Progress**: Starting/Restarting my portfolio

 **Thoughts** I'm setting a goal to have the majority of the layout/template figured out this weekend.
 I just started playing around with some templates and am trying to figure out what pieces I'd like to combine.
 Long way to go, but need to get this done.

+### Day 12: Saturday, January 14, 2017

+**Today's Progress**: Lots of work done on my portfolio

+**Thoughts** I finally settled on a good template that feels like me.
+I got some of the basic content updated and a few changes to the formatting.
+I want to add in some animation with JavaScript/Jquery tomorrow.
+I cleared out in-progress content enough so that I can start sending this out.
+Also, need to add email functionality.
+Really happy with my progress!
+At least I have something to show for interviews now.

+**Link(s) to work**: [Portfolio Github](https://github.com/stephaniejue/stephaniejue), [Portfiolio GitHub Pages](https://stephaniejue.github.io/stephaniejue/)